MJKWoolnough/byteio/README.md

 ```go
 func (e *BigEndianWriter) WriteBytesX(p []byte) (int, error)
 ```
-WriteBytesX Writes the length of the Bytes, using ReadUintX and then Writes the bytes.
+WriteBytesX Writes the length of the Bytes, using WriteUintX and then Writes the bytes.

 #### func (*BigEndianWriter) WriteFloat32